10. Tyler Childers – Purgatory

 9. Leah Senior – Pretty Faces

 I was somewhat familiar with Australian folk singer-songwriter Leah Senior even before Pretty Faces, but I sure didn’t expect to fall so badly in love with her music.
 However, I was completely addicted to the moment I heard the title track Pretty Faces.
 She also released my favourite music video of the year.
 I’ve watched the video of All My Friends dozens of times, because both the song and the video are a work of art.
-Oh well maybe I would have put something else on the plate, but other than that it’s pure gold.
 Pretty Faces is such a beautiful album.
 Perhaps in some purely objective list it shouldn’t be quite as high, but that’s all nonsense.
 I love this dearly.

 8. Frontier Ruckus – Enter The Kingdom